BenGOsborn/OsbornAI-Website/frontend/legal/privacy-policy.md

 <br />

 ### How we collect your data and what we use it for
 Our site has various methods of collecting data from individuals.
+The following will disclose how we collect this data, and what we will and won't do with your data.

 <br />

-When you inquire about a consult, the personal data you submit to our form (your first name, last name, email and inquiry) will be kept on record.
+When you inquire about a consult, the personal data you submit to our form (your first name, last name, email and inquiry) will be kept on record in our database.
 We will use this data you have sent us to follow up with you about your inquiry via an email regarding your inquiry.
 We will also keep this data on record so we can view your history with our business, eg. if you have worked with us before and the work you have done with us if applicable.
 We may also use the email you share with us to view the individual of whom our payment ID is intended for.
-This personal data that you disclose with us will be kept private and will not be shared with any third parties.
+This personal data that you disclose with us will be kept private and will not be shared or sold to any third parties.

 <br />